elliseputnam/project-2-starter/README.rst

 General requirements for all deliverables:

 * You are free to develop your code in whichever environment you like, but the code you submit code must compile and function on Gradescope.
+  The Gradescope enviroment is the same as Isengard (Ubuntu 20.04).

 * Your code must be written using only the C programming language.
 Do not extend using additional languages.
 The exception is for the